hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/evm-transaction-response-codes.md

 # EVM Transaction Response Codes in Hedera

 When executing a transaction processed by the EVM (i.e., EVM Transaction) using `ContractCreate`, `ContractCall`, `EthereumTransaction`, and `ContractCallLocal` in Hedera, different response codes may be present for the top-level status after the transaction is finished.
 These responses are found in the transaction receipt.
-This document's goal is to list the possible EVM transaction type-specific status codes for failure.
+This document's goal is to list the possible EVM transaction type-specific status codes for failure (i.e. different from SUCCESS).

 ## Propagated EVM Transaction Response Codes
 These response codes can appear for `ContractCall`, `ContractCreate`, and `EthereumTransaction`.